genericmoniker/blog/content/im-concerned-about-using-python.md

 * How much time has been spent trying to optimize performance?
 * Which is currently more important, raw execution speed or time to create features?
 * Is Python fast enough for the project?
-* It is an often used strategy to write performance critical code in C or Cython
+* It is an often used strategy to write performance critical code in C or Cython -- and no, that's not cheating, it's how the language is meant to be used.
 * Maybe PyPy?
 * [It really doesn't matter](https://hackernoon.com/yes-python-is-slow-and-i-dont-care-13763980b5a1)